Skip to Content

 15+ Years of Experience

 If you or a loved one has been arrested for a DWI, The Law Office of Will Mitchell is ready to protect your rights and freedom.
-With more than 15 years of experience, our Austin DWI defense attorney would estimate that 75% of all misdemeanor cases he takes to trial are DWIs, which means he understands what it takes to get the best possible results on behalf of his clients and is not afraid to go to trial to do so.
+With more than 15 years of experience, our DWI defense attorney in Austin would estimate that 75% of all misdemeanor cases he takes to trial are DWIs, which means he understands what it takes to get the best possible results on behalf of his clients and is not afraid to go to trial to do so.
 Do not wait to let us help you get your life back on track immediately.

-Call our Austin DWI lawyer today at (512) 858-8611 and request a free case evaluation.
+Call our DWI attorney in Austin today at (512) 858-8611 and request a free case evaluation.

 Texas DWI Laws

 The laws in Texas that cover DWI cases are straightforward and follow some standard guidelines.
 A police officer will pull you over due to spotting any suspicious behavior.
 The officer will then be able to check for any evidence of alcohol.
-If they deem that there is evidence enough then you will be tested for inebriation before being arrested.
+If they deem that there is enough evidence, then you will be tested for inebriation before being arrested.

 The police can issue chemical tests for alcohol after an arrest to check if your blood alcohol level, or BAC, is above the legal limit of 0.08%.
 You are free to refuse the tests and encouraged to contact a legal representative as soon as possible.
-If arrested then the incident goes on file at the station, which will follow you for life unless you take legal action.
+If arrested, then the incident goes on file at the station, which will follow you for life unless you take legal action.

-Understanding the DWI Process in Texas
+Understanding the DWI Process With Our DWI Attorneys in Austin

 Some key aspects of the DWI process in Texas include: